AMV0027/AWS-Fundamentals-Notes/README.md

 - **X-Ray**: Traces application requests and identifies performance bottlenecks.

 ## Security with AWS
+- **CodeGuru** : Reviews application code for performance improvements and security vulnerabilities.
 - **IAM**: Identity and access management for users and permissions.
 - **Cognito**: Authentication and user identity management.
 - **Shield**: DDoS protection service.